cicalese/docker-wikifarm/README.md

 # docker-wikifarm
-docker-wikifarm uses docker compose to build and manage a MediaWiki wiki farm.
+docker-wikifarm uses docker compose to build and manage MediaWiki wiki farms.
-The wiki farm runs in two docker containers: one for the database and one for the web server and MediaWiki.
+It optionally supports multiple MediaWiki versions side by side.
+The wiki farms run in two (or more) docker containers: one for the database and one for each MediaWiki version (including the web server and MediaWiki).

 ## Files
 The repo has the following directories: